Advil Allergy And Congestion Relief Tablets

 - Right before or after heart surgery

-- If are now taking a prescription monoamine oxidase inhibitor (MAOI) (certain drugs for depression, psychiatric, or emotional conditions, or Parkinsons disease), or for 2 weeks after stopping the MAOI drug
+- If are now taking a monoamine oxidase inhibitor (MAOI) (certain drugs for depression, psychiatric, or emotional conditions, or Parkinsons disease), or for 2 weeks after stopping the MAOI drug

-- If do not know if prescription drug contains an MAOI, ask a doctor or pharmacist before taking this product
+- If do not know if drug contains an MAOI, ask a doctor or pharmacist before taking this product

 Ask a doctor or pharmacist before use if are: